Current and Upcoming Exhibits at Hearthstone

 The 100th Anniversary of the Passage of the 19th Amendment in Wisconsin

 On June 10, 1919, Wisconsin became the first state to ratify the 19th amendment granting national suffrage to women.
-You might not realize it, but women’s suffrage has a direct connection to Hearthstone and the history of electricity.
-Our month long celebration of the passage of the 19th Amendment in Wisconsin explores a little know connection between two of the most revolutionary events in 20th century history: Women getting the vote and household electrification.
+Many do not realize it, but women’s suffrage has a direct connection to Hearthstone and the history of electricity.
+Our celebration of the passage of the 19th Amendment in Wisconsin explores a little know connection between two of the most revolutionary events in 20th century history: Women getting the vote and household electrification.
+The exhibit features the Edison appliances that transformed the lives of early 20th century women, liberating them from much of the time consuming mandates of daily cooking and home care.
+Electricity offered them something that middle class women had never had before - personal time.
+This transformed the suffrage movement.

 The 130th Anniversary of Kitty’s Wedding.